Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Numerical results

-In Fig.~\ref{dcs}, one presents the prediction of the differential cross section of the $K^{-}p\rightarrow \eta _{1}(1855)\Lambda $ and $K^{-}p\rightarrow \eta _{1}^{\prime }(1855)\Lambda $ reactions within the Regge trajectory model by taking a cutoff $\Lambda _{t}=1.6\pm 0.3$ GeV.
-It can be seen that the differential cross sections of these two reactions are very sensitive to the $\theta $ angle and show strong forward-scattering enhancements especially at higher energies.
-Thus, the measurement at forward angles is suggested, which can be used to check the validity of the Reggeized treatment.
+In Fig.~\ref{dcs}, one presents the prediction of the differential cross section of the $K^{-}p\rightarrow \eta _{1}(1855)\Lambda $ reaction within the Regge trajectory model by taking a cutoff $\Lambda _{t}=1.6\pm 0.3$ GeV.
+It can be seen that the differential cross sections of the reaction are very sensitive to the $\theta $ angle, which show strong forward-scattering enhancements especially at higher energies.
+Thus, the measurement at forward angles is suggested, which can be applied to check the validity of the Reggeized treatment.